Blog icon

 Our researchers tagged 40 whale sharks with satellite tags to find out where they go after visiting Ningaloo Reef in Western Australia, as part of the Ningaloo Outlook research program.

-Some of the satellites transmitted information for more than a year and showed most of the whale sharks remained within 400 kilometres of Ningaloo.
+Some of the satellites transmitted information for more than a year and showed most of the whale sharks remained within 400 kilometres (km) of Ningaloo.

-Some even swam continuously at 2 km to 4 km per hour for up to four weeks to reach an area where they then spent several months.
+The animals each had their own unique movement patterns.
+Some whale sharks moved as far as Christmas Island, Indonesia, Timor Leste and the Gulf of Carpentaria.
+Some even swam continuously, from 2 km to 4 km per hour, for up to four weeks to reach an area where they then spent several months.

 Researchers said these long distance movements suggest whale sharks are moving to these areas based on prior experience or an inherited ability to find sporadic patches of food.